olir/Frankenstein/README.md

 ##Issues:
 - Temporary video output is uncompressed and can get very hugh.
 You need to have at least 100GB disk space.
-- Configuration of filters is under construction
-- Video editing is under construction
+- Video editing / local filters is under construction

 # Pre-Requisites
 - [FFmpeg 3.1.1+](https://java.com) installed.
 Select path at first startup (is stored in frankenstein.ini at user-home)